highlevelbits/blog/content/2014/04/sublime-and-asciidoc.md

 In Sublime Text 3 language support (syntax highlighting, snippets, etc) is bundled in a file with the postfix *sublime-package*.
 Effectively it is just a zip file which you can expand to view its contents.
-The main file is <Language>.tmLanguage.
+The main file is *&lt;Language&gt;.tmLanguage*.
 It contains a whole bunch of regular expressions which capture and name different parts of the syntax of the language in question.
 To make symbols work you also need a file called *Symbol List.tmPreferences* (the name is not relevant I think), which tells Sublime which of the named syntax parts should be made available via symbols.
 Exactly this symbol list is missing